hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 Preparing a device template does take some care and some time.

-In the next exercise, you will use the capabilities of your device template to prepare a controllers dashboard.
-Preparing views can be done before, or after, a device template is published.
+In the next exercise, you will use the capabilities of your device template to prepare a controller/operator view.
+Creating the views for a device template can be done before, or after, a device template is published.

 ### Exercise 3: Monitor a Simulated Device

-To begin this exercise, you will create a dashboard showing all the capabilities of the device template.
-After that you will use your device template to create a device, and make a record of the connection settings needed for the remote device app.
+To begin this exercise, you will create a view showing all the capabilities of the device template.
+After that, you will use your device template to create a device, and make a record of the connection settings needed for the remote device app.

-#### Task 1: Create a rich dashboard
+#### Task 1: Create a rich view

 1. On the left menu of the **RefrigeratedTruck** device template, click **Views**, and then click **Visualizing the device**.

-1. In the **Add a tile** section, select **Start with devices**.
+1. On the **Create view** pane, under **Add a tile**, select **Start with devices**.

 1. Take a moment to review the list of available **Telemetry**, **Properties**, and **Commands** in their respective drop-down lists.